fwitte/TESPy_teaching_exergy/book/getting-started/setup-python.md

 1. Create a new folder on your machine.
-2. Download the `environment.yml` file from the [github repository](https://github.com/fwitte/TESPy_teaching_exergy) and save it to the new folder OR create an `environment.yml` in your folder manually and copy the following contents into it:
+2. Download the `environment.yml` file from the [GitHub repository](https://github.com/fwitte/TESPy_teaching_exergy) and save it to the new folder OR create an `environment.yml` in your folder manually and copy the following contents into it:

    ```{literalinclude} /../environment.yml